thekripaverse/thekripaverse/README.md

 ### About Me
 -  I'm an undergrad at **Karpagam College of Engineering**
 -  Passionate about **AI, Problem Solving**
--  Currently building: OpenCV based Projects
+-  Currently building: Agentic AI based Projects
 -  Exploring **Deep Learning**, **Machine learning**, and **Generative AI**
 -  Based in Coimbatore, India